FEEDING BABIES AND JUVENILES

 Birth to three days old

-• At birth the hoglets are blind, deaf, pink, bald and weigh around 7-25 grams
+• At birth the hoglets are blind, deaf, pink, bald

 • At one hour, white spines start to push through the outer skin